Inferara/inference-language-spec/README.md

 # Inference programming language specification

-Inference is a domain specific programming language designed to enable Web3 developers to formulate properties of the native application algorithms in a familiar format similar to how unit tests are written.
+Inference is a domain-specific programming language designed to enable Web3 developers to formulate properties of the native application algorithms in a familiar format similar to how unit tests are written.

-Inference allows to receive formal proof of the correctness of the specified properties in an automated way.
+Inference allows formal proof of the correctness of the specified properties to be received in an automated way.

+> [!IMPORTANT]
-> In essence, Inference is a Web3 oriented formal specification language.
+> Inference is a Web3 native applications-oriented, formal specification language.

 This repository contains the specification of the Inference programming language.
-The specification is divided into several sections, each of which describes a specific aspect of the language.
-The language itself is desiged to be simple and easy to learn and its syntax is very concise and similar to Rust.
+The specification is divided into several sections, each describing a specific aspect of the language.
+The language is designed to be simple and easy to learn, and its syntax is concise and similar to Rust.

 ## Table of contents